The Blues Brothers (film): Filming

-The movie's original budget was quickly surpassed, and back in Los Angeles, Wasserman grew increasingly frustrated.
+The movie's original budget was quickly surpassed, and Wasserman grew increasingly frustrated.
 He was regularly confronting Ned Tanen, the executive in charge of production for Universal, over the costs.
 Sean Daniel, another studio executive, was not reassured when he came to Chicago and saw the production had set up a special facility for the 70 cars used in the chase sequences.
 Filming there, which was supposed to have concluded in the middle of September, continued into late October.

 On the set, Belushi's drug use worsened.
 Fisher, who herself later struggled with cocaine addiction, said Landis told her to keep Belushi away from the drug.
 Wendell was hired to clear any drugs from the places Belushi visited off-camera.
 Nevertheless, at one point, Landis found Belushi with what he described as a "mountain" of cocaine on a table in his trailer, which led to a tearful confrontation in which Belushi admitted his addiction and feared it could eventually kill him.

-After Aykroyd and Belushi's wife Judy had a talk with Belushi about his antics, the production returned to Los Angeles.
+After Aykroyd and Belushi's wife Judy talked to Belushi, the production returned to Los Angeles.
 Filming there again ran smoothly until it came time to shoot the final sequence at the Hollywood Palladium.
-Just beforehand, Belushi fell off a borrowed skateboard and seriously injured his knee, making it unlikely he could go through with the scene, which required him to sing, dance, and do cartwheels.
-Wasserman persuaded the city's top orthopedic surgeon to postpone his weekend plans long enough to stop by and sufficiently anesthetize Belushi's knee, and the scene was filmed as intended.
+Just beforehand, Belushi fell off a borrowed skateboard and seriously injured his knee, making it unlikely he could shoot the scene, which required him to sing, dance, and do cartwheels.
+Wasserman persuaded the city's top orthopedic surgeon to postpone his weekend plans long enough to anesthetize Belushi's knee, and the scene was filmed as intended.